 6.4 Are disability payments from other sources (such as Veterans Affairs, NYCERs, etc.) deducted from my award?

 Yes, if the payments are related to your disability from an eligible 9/11-related condition.
-The statute requires that the VCF offset from your award any disability benefits you are receiving, or entitled to receive, related to your eligible physical conditions.
+The statute requires that the VCF offset from your award any disability benefits you are receiving, or entitled to receive, related to your eligible physical health conditions.
 If you are receiving disability payments for conditions that are not eligible under the VCF, those amounts will not be deducted from your award.

 Yes.
 You can request reimbursement for past out-of-pocket medical expenses you paid as a result of your eligible condition(s) if they were paid before the date that the WTC Health Program certified your condition(s).
 The VCF will not reimburse for expenses you incur after your condition was certified if you decide to have your conditions treated by a non-WTC Health Program physician, or to have your prescriptions filled by an unaffiliated pharmacy.